YangChuantongStarry/Uptick-KB/WHITEPAPER_Tokenomics.md

  The Uptick DAO governance and multi-chain economy model are based on Turing-complete EVM contracts, which can theoretically implement any token economic logic.

 **Security**
- General Governance is based on the Cosmos SDK, which has been verified by the Cosmos ecosystem to ensure the security of the token economic model.
+ General Governance is based on the Cosmos-SDK, which has been verified by the Cosmos ecosystem to ensure the security of the token economic model.

 In addition, the security of the Uptick DAO governance and multi-chain economy model is ensured by the underlying EVM security mechanism.
 Unlike DeFi applications, the contract account of the Uptick Network economic model contract is a Cosmos module account, which prevents security risks caused by the leakage of private account keys.

 **Decentralization**
- The economic model rules and modifications are implemented through the Cosmos SDK governance module, which requires confirmation by a majority of stakers.
+ The economic model rules and modifications are implemented through the Cosmos-SDK governance module, which requires confirmation by a majority of stakers.
 This decentralized approach ensures that decisions are not controlled by one single entity.

 **General Governance**

-Although there is no clear definition of L0 and L1 in the Cosmos ecosystem, the Cosmos SDK can be considered the equivalent of L0.
-The Cosmos SDK is a framework that enables the construction of hubs and zones in the Cosmos ecosystem.
+Although there is no clear definition of L0 and L1 in the Cosmos ecosystem, the Cosmos-SDK can be considered the equivalent of L0.
+The Cosmos-SDK is a framework that enables the construction of hubs and zones in the Cosmos ecosystem.

 It has been proven to be both secure and effective in achieving decentralized governance.
-Therefore, Uptick Network has chosen to use the Cosmos SDK to ensure the security, effectiveness, and decentralized governance of its token economics.
+Therefore, Uptick Network has chosen to use the Cosmos-SDK to ensure the security, effectiveness, and decentralized governance of its token economics.

 **Dynamic Staking Model**